tlconsultinggroup/gh-copilot-challenges/devops-challenges-1.md

 3. Ensuring scalability and consistency across deployments.

 Jake's efforts streamlined operations and reduced deployment times, showcasing the power of Terraform in modern DevOps workflows.

+### **Verify the Solution**

+If you want to verify the solution to this challenge, you can access it at 📕[devops-challenges-1-solution](devops-challenges-1-solution.md).
+Feel free to review it, get enlightened, and enjoy the process!